Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

-Zinc Oxide and its Uses
+Zinc Oxide and Its Uses

-Zinc oxide is a white powder that has been used in medicinal ointments and as a skin decoration since ancient times.
+Zinc oxide is a white powder that has been used in medicinal creams and as a skin decoration since ancient times.
 It forms a coating on the skin, which acts as a barrier that protects skin problems from further damage.
-These problems include irritations, abrasions and rashes.
+These problems include irritations, abrasions, and rashes.
 Zinc oxide also reduces itching and is mildly antibacterial.
 In addition, it's an astringent (a substance that shrinks tissues and can help reduce the size of a swelling).
 It's the main component of calamine lotion.

 Zinc oxide has yet another useful ability.
 It blocks dangerous ultraviolet radiation from the sun, so it’s useful in sunscreens.
 Its particles are often reduced to nanoparticle size for sunscreen use in order to reduce the white coating on the skin.
 The chemical is also used as a food additive and in supplements to provide us with zinc, an important nutrient for our bodies.

 This article discusses some common uses of zinc oxide.
 Anyone with serious medical symptoms or with ones that aren't helped by zinc oxide should visit a doctor.